tokenjournal/site/content/editorial-policy.md

 - The submission is sent to the reviewers with the authors names and affiliation obfuscated, to reduce biases;
 - Only the Editor knows who the reviewers are.
 For example, if Editor E assigns reviewers 1,2,3 to a submission, reviewer 1 won't know who reviewers 2 and 3 are;
-- Reviewers are encouraged of not talking about handled submissions with anyone, to avoid spoiling anonimity;
+- Reviewers are encouraged of not talking about handled submissions with anyone, to avoid spoiling anonymity;
 - For each submission, Editors should prefer reviewers that have little chance of knowing each other or communicating with each other, to ensure anonymity.

 **In case the submission is accepted for publication, the name of the Editor and the Reviewers will be made public, and the reviews will be attached to the paper as appendixes.**